yqyeoh/techpass-tenant-docs/docs/vendors.md

 ?> The invited vendor would receive an email indicating the **username** and a phone SMS for the **password**

 You can then proceed to add the vendor as a [co-admin](namespaces#Managing-Tenant-Admins) or add as an [application user](applications#Managing-Access-to-your-App)!

+?> To edit your vendor info, simply click on the edit icon beside your vendor row!